Adyg/usdanl-sr28-postgresql/README.md

 Misc
 ----
 An Ansible powered Vagrant box is also included, it reflects the environment this was built and used in.

+If you just want the PostgreSQL database without having to run the script, a pg_dump can be found in usda_sr28.sql